 - For someone overweight before becoming pregnant: 15-25 lbs.

 - If you are obese before becoming pregnant: 11-20 lbs.

 As you can see, weight gain recommendations for pregnant moms are all different depending on where you start out at.
 It’s also interesting to know that the CDC reports that nearly 48% of pregnant women gain more than the recommended amount of weight, so if you find yourself creeping up on that 30 lb. weight gain mark, you are totally not alone!
 Pregnancy weight gain is so individual, and it’s important to remember that we all carry our babies differently, and each pregnancy is going to be different.

-The best thing you can do to ensure that the weight you are gaining is healthy is to stick to a clean and well-balanced diet, move your body a little bit each day, and avoid fried, processed, and overly sugary foods.
-Plus, not only does eating well and exercising help support a healthy pregnancy, but it is also great for your overall health and mood, so it’s a win, win.
+The best thing you can do is ensure that the weight you are gaining is healthy.
+Stick to a clean and well-balanced diet, move your body a little bit each day, and avoid fried, processed, and overly sugary foods.
+Not only does eating well and exercising help support a healthy pregnancy, but it is also great for your overall health and mood, so it’s a win, win.

 Why You Gain More Than What Baby Weighs